loganmarchione/homelab-svg-assets/README.md

 - Postfix - Can't find a SVG of this
 - TinyTinyRSS - Can't find a SVG of this
 - Emby - Can't find a SVG of this

-# Instructions to add new icons

-1. Download `.svg` file into `/assets` directory
-1. Open each file with Inkscape
-1. Resize page to 48x48
-1. Group all elements of the icon
-1. Resize to 48x48px (ensuring to retain ratio)
-1. Center the icon on page both horizontally and vertically (the icon should be touching at least two sides of the page now)
-1. Clean up document (`File--->Clean Up Document`)
-1. Save the `.svg` file
-1. Run `svgo *.svg` to optimize images
-1. Add to the table in the `README.md` file